MicrosoftDocs/dynamics365-guidance/guidance/business-processes/service-to-cash-manage-service-resources.md

 ﻿---
-title: Manage service resources overview
+title: Overview for managing service resources
 description: Learn what the Manage service resources business process area is, who the stakeholders are, and what the benefits are of using Dynamics 365 to support it.
 author: Dean-Hardy
 ms.author: dehardy